-This is because the security umbrella we have in place allows us enjoy our economic prosperity.
-And therefore, we are able to go to school, to go to university, later we have a possibility to go for master’s, and then to be also in position to apply for jobs that we like.
+This is because the security umbrella we have in place allows us to enjoy our economic prosperity.
+And therefore, we are able to go to school, to go to university, later we have a possibility to go for a master’s, and then to be also in position to apply for jobs that we like.

 One of the things I have discovered is that working in security institutions is fascinating because the security challenges continue to evolve and change and because the security environment is now much more challenging, which means that we are very busy, but we are able to show that we are adapting to the developing environment.